numpy/numpy/doc/source/user/basics.ufuncs.rst

 corresponding list of type signatures over which the ufunc operates.
 The ufunc machinery uses this list to determine which inner loop to use for a particular case.
 You can inspect the :attr:`.types
-<ufunc.types>` attribute for a particular ufunc to see which type
+<.ufunc.types>` attribute for a particular ufunc to see which type
 combinations have a defined inner loop and which output type they produce (:ref:`character codes <arrays.scalars.character-codes>` are used in said output for brevity).